Best Wedding Behavior for the Bride

 Set a Budget – And Stick to It

 With wedding rings, a simple band will be less expensive than one encrusted with diamonds.
-The type of metal you select will also determine the price – white gold is cheaper than platinum – as will you want engraving on the inside of the band.
+The type of metal you select will also determine the price – white gold is cheaper than platinum – as will you want to engrave on the inside of the band.

 You don’t usually walk into a jewellery store, pick out a ring and go home.
 As we discussed, you need to budget for a ring and that should entail saving up for one.
 But you also need to plan for enough time to have the stone set or the ring custom designed.
 Make sure you’ve given yourself at least six weeks.